fperez/fernandoperez.org/code/indefero_dreamhost.md

+(indefero_dreamhost)=
-# Sharing Git repositories on Dreamhost with InDefero {#indefero_dreamhost}
+# Sharing Git repositories on Dreamhost with InDefero

 This document explains how to install the [InDefero](http://www.indefero.net/) project management system on a shared host like Dreamhost.
-They should also be useful for any other self-contained deployment with minor adjustments, as I\'ve tried to explain in detail a number of points that weren\'t too clear in the original documentation.
+They should also be useful for any other self-contained deployment with minor adjustments, as I've tried to explain in detail a number of points that weren't too clear in the original documentation.
 While these notes focus on Git, InDefero also supports Mercurial and SVN backends; the installation part of this document may still be useful to you even if you intend to use either of